Redford, Michigan

-Redford, officially the Charter Township of Redford, is a charter township in Wayne County in the U.S. state of Michigan.
-The township shares its eastern border with the city of Detroit.
-The population was 49,504 at the 2020 census.
+Redford Township (commonly known simply as Redford) is a charter township in Wayne County in the U.S. state of Michigan.
+An inner-ring suburb of Detroit, Redford borders Livonia to the west and Detroit to the east, roughly 15 mi northwest of downtown Detroit.
+As of the 2020 census, the township had a population of 49,504.

 History

 Springwells Township and Bucklin Township were formally organized and laid out by gubernatorial act on April 12, 1827.
-Postal regulations prohibiting two post offices having the same name required—when a township was subdivided—unique names had to be found.
+Postal regulations prohibiting two post offices having the same name required—when a township was subdivided—unique names to be found.
 The Bucklin name was extinguished when it was split on October 29, 1829, along what is now Inkster Road into Nankin Township (west half) and Pekin Township (east half), named as a result of a wave of interest in China.
 In March 1833, Pekin was renamed Redford and the southern half became Dearborn Township on April 1.
 The name Redford was chosen because natives and colonial European immigrants forded the River Rouge where the river runs through Redford.
 "Rouge" is French for "red."